afwbkbc/glsmac/README.md

 Early stage of modding support is already here.
 Under the hood GLSMAC loads ".gls.js" scripts (language similar to JavaScript but simplified and optimized for our needs) for game logic decisions.

-You can check core scripts here: https://github.com/afwbkbc/glsmac/tree/main/GLSMAC_data/default
+All UI and game logic is now written in scripts, for maximum tweaking/modding potential.
+Communication with game engine is done by writing event handlers and calling specific bindings as needed.

-I also made 'demo mod' to demonstrate how scripting can be used: https://github.com/afwbkbc/glsmac-demo-mod , I'll keep updating it as GLSMAC scripting gets more features over time.
+You can check core scripts here: https://github.com/afwbkbc/glsmac/tree/main/GLSMAC_data/default .
+They are embedded into GLSMAC binary so it can work just by itself, but if it sees `GLSMAC_data` in working directory it will read and use them instead (so download them too if you want to play around).

-Some things are still hardcoded in C++ for now, but in the end everything will be exposed to scripts, for maximum tweaking potential.
+I also made 'demo mod' to demonstrate how scripting can be used: https://github.com/afwbkbc/glsmac-demo-mod ( it's a bit outdated atm and doesn't work with recent GLSMAC ).

 ### Other improvements?